- Preparation and cooking time

 - STEP 1

-To make the syrup, heat the cardamom, sugar and 500ml water in pan, not letting the water boil before the sugar has dissolved.
-Simmer for 10 mins, then leave to cool.
+To make the syrup, gently heat the cardamom, sugar and 500ml water in a saucepan.
+Don't let the water boil before the sugar has dissolved.
+Simmer for 10 mins, then cool.

 - STEP 2